javitausia/geocean-nz-ss/README.md

 ## Data explanation

-Different datasets will be used in the project, but all of them belongs to one of these categories:
+Different datasets will be used in the project, but all of them belong to one of these categories:

-* Sea-level-pressure fields, which can be the ERA5 or the CFSR reanalysis
+* Sea-level-pressure fields and winds, which can be the ERA5 or the CFSR (preferable) reanalysis
-* Storm surge hindcast data, which can be Moana, DAC, CoDEC...
+* Storm surge hindcast data, which can be Moana v2 (preferable), DAC, CoDEC...
 * Storm surge real observations, where different datasets / organizations are involved !!

 For the rest of the project and in the [book](https://javitausia.github.io/geocean-nz-ss/), the majority of the examples are